joemiller/xbmc-script-sort-movies-by-file-date/README.md

 - Execute "Sort Movie Library by file dates"
 - Re-launch XBMC (not be required, but a good idea to reload the database)

+This script should only be run once, after you create your Movie Library for the first time (or after you reset your library.)

+All future movies added to the library will be added in the correct chronological order.

 How it works
 ------------